A W S - Ada Web Server

 Netscape Navigator is not able to display the PNG transparent layer properly!

-The OpenSSL libraries (optional) distributed are for Windows and GNAT
+The OpenSSL libraries (optional) distributed are for Windows only.
+On UNIX

-Under UNIX you'll have to build the libraries from sources, it is quite easy
+you'll have to build the libraries from sources, it is quite easy to do

-to do so.
-This has been tested under Linux without trouble.
+so.
+This has been tested on GNU/Linux without trouble.

 See documentation for build information.